Never Stop Reading!

 The Spark: A Mother’s Story of Nurturing Genius– by Kristine Barnett

 The Spark is a remarkable memoir of mother and son.
 Kristine Barnett’s son Jacob has an IQ higher than Einstein’s, a photographic memory, and he taught himself calculus in two weeks.
-At age two, when Jake was diagnosed with autism, Kristine was told he might never be able to tie his own shoes.
 Why concentrate on what he couldn’t do?
 Why not focus on what he could?
 This basic philosophy, along with her belief in the power of ordinary childhood experiences, helped Kristine overcome huge odds.
-The Spark is about the power of love and courage in the face of overwhelming obstacles, and the dazzling possibilities that can occur when we learn how to tap the true potential that lies within every child, and in all of us.

 Patient Zero: A Curious History of the World’s Worst Diseases by Lydia Kang, Nate Pedersen.